 If you want to select for all-male plants, then look at your asparagus plants with a magnifying glass once flowers appear.
-Female plants will have pistils with 3 lobes, males will be larger and longer than females.
-Pull out all of the female plants and transplant the males to your permanent bed next spring.

 Those who aren’t as worried about high production should check out some of the more unusual heirloom varieties of asparagus.
 These heirlooms can produce incredibly beautiful plants, both male and female, but if you wish to harvest seed, you’ll need some female plants to produce it.